Xilinx/ml-suite/endtoend.md

 # Prototxt to FPGA Tutorial

 ## Introduction
-This example shows taking a single trained CAFFE model and prototxt for Googlenet-V1 and runs through all the steps to running it on the FPGA.
+This example describes all the steps required to take a single trained CAFFE model and prototxt for GoogLeNet-V1 through to running it on the FPGA.
 The first step is running the compiler to make sure the network is fully supported and fits in memory.
 The second step is running the network on a calibration set for building the quantization data.
 For instructions on launching and connecting to instances, see [here][].
 More in depth [compiler][] and [quantizer][] documentation is available.

 ## GoogLeNet-v1 Prototxt to FPGA Example